ADimeo/MensaQueueBot/README.md

         - A `Caddyfile` tht defines [web server](https://caddyserver.com/) configuration
         - A `docker-compose` file that allows for relatively simple deployment of a server + reverse proxy setup
         - A `deploy-mensa-queue.yaml` file for use with [ansible](https://www.ansible.com/), because I'm supposed to be learning that right now
+        - A `pull_csv.yaml` and `pull_db.yaml` ansible script, which pull only the reports, or the entitre database respectively, from within the remote docker folder ot the local filesystem

 # Development setup